ChrApostolidis/The_Growth_Hub/README.md

 * Provides CRUD operations for blog posts
 * Custom API built by me using Node.js and Express

-2. Backend (Makes API requests port:3000)
+2. Frontend (Makes API requests port:3000)

 * Displays blog posts to users
 * Offers UI for creating, editing, and deleting posts